-Abdul Aziz Said is an author and senior ranking professor of International Relations in the School of International Service at American University where he has taught for over fifty years.
-He is also the director and founder of the American University Center for Global Peace and Occupant of the Mohammed Said Farsi Chair of Islamic Peace.
-He is involved in a range of activities aimed at advancing the understanding of conflict resolution and global peace and has taught generations of students who have succeeded in utilizing his teachings making the world a better place.
-He has authored a number of publications in the fields of peacebuilding, conflict resolution and Islam.
-His public service includes being an advisor to the United States Department of State and the Undersecretary of State for Public Diplomacy and was a Member of the White House Committee on the Islamic World.
-Trustee Said has served on the board of directors or has been an advisor to more than twenty-five non-profit organizations, including Karamah: Muslim Women Lawyers for Human Rights, Search for Common Ground, Global Education Associates, the National Peace Foundation, International Youth Advocate Program, The Omega Institute, Nonviolence International, the International Center for Religion and Diplomacy, and the Washington National Cathedral Interfaith Curriculum Advisory Council.
-He has his Ph.D., M.A. and B.A. from American University.
+As an internationally recognized expert in conflict resolution and peace education, Abdul Aziz Said provides guidance to the Foundation’s Board of Trustees in the area of peace building.
+Trustee Said is a senior professor of international relations in the School of International Service at American University, where he has taught for more than 50 years.
+He is the founder of the American University Center for Global Peace and occupies the Mohammed Said Farsi Chair of Islamic Peace.
+His involvement in many activities advance public understanding of conflict resolution and global peace, and generations of his students use his teachings to make the world a better place.
+He has authored numerous publications on peace building, conflict resolution and Islam.
+He has acted as an advisor to the U.S. Department of State and the Undersecretary of State for Public Diplomacy, and was a member of the White House Committee on the Islamic World.

-Abdo G. Sabban was a successful entrepreneur with a real estate brokerage, management and investment firm that operated in the Washington, DC metropolitan area.
-In 2001, he was included in Business Week’s list of successful immigrant entrepreneurs.
-In 2004, he sold the brokerage portion of the company while maintaining an office in Washington, DC that specializes in property management.
-He currently serves as Chairman of the Board of the Rene Moawad Foundation, an organization that promotes the social, economic and rural development of Lebanon, and contributes to the building of a responsible civil society that strengthens Lebanese national unity, democratic values and social justice.
+Trustee Sabban serves as Chair of the Board of the Rene Moawad Foundation, which promotes the social, economic and rural development of Lebanon and helps build a responsible civil society to strengthen Lebanese national unity, democratic values and social justice.
 He is also on the Board of The American Lebanese Foundation.
-He previously served on the Boards of Save Lebanon, Inc., Karamah: Muslim Women Lawyers for Human Rights, and the American University of Beirut Alumni Association of North America, serving as the President of the Washington Alumni Chapter, where he was given the “Distinguished Service Award” in 2003.
-He graduated from the American University of Beirut with a degree in Economics.
+He previously served on the Boards of Save Lebanon, Inc.; Karamah: Muslim Women Lawyers for Human Rights; and the American University of Beirut Alumni Association of North America, where he was President of the Washington Alumni Chapter and was honored with the Distinguished Service Award.
+In 2004, he sold the brokerage portion of his company but retains the property management business.
+He holds a degree in economics from the American University in Beirut.